Temperature dependence of coercivity for isolated Ni nanowires unraveled by high-sensitivity micromagnetometry: Results and discussion

 The coercive field values for the isolated Ni NWs suggest that their magnetization is not reversed by a coherent mechanism.
 In fact, according the Stoner-Wohlfarth model \cite{Stoner1948}, the coercive field for coherent rotation at very low temperatures should be \cite{Cullity}

 where we have considered that $\mu_0 M_s \approx 0.6$ T for an isolated NW and $K_s = \mu_0 M_s^2 /4$, the value of the shape anisotropy constant for an infinitely long rod at saturation.
 This value is at least twice as large as that measured in our experiments, which corroborates that other relaxation mechanisms are operating in this system.
+In this regard, numerical calculations show that for small diameter Ni NWs, such as those studied in this work, the magnetization is reversed by the propagation of a Bloch-type domain wall \cite{Hertel2001}.

+One approach to experimentally analyze the switching mechanisms is to study how the coercivity varies with the angle at which the external magnetic field is applied \cite{Wernsdorfer1996}.
+Unfortunately, our experimental setup makes it very difficult to explore this problem in greater depth.
+Although, in theory, such a study could be conducted using our microdevice \cite{Kamra2014}, applying the external field within the plane of the oscillator plate causes the torque component perpendicular to the oscillation plane to decrease as the angle of application increases.
+Consequently, the resulting change in the resonant frequency is significantly reduced (in fact, this torque component becomes zero when the angle reaches $90^\circ$).
+In practice, this means that coercivity can only be measured over a very limited angular range, making it challenging to accurately determine the magnetization reversal mechanism.